Publisher terms and conditions

 - One fee = one print-out: For each copy of a document that an outlet prints out, it must pay a separate licence fee.
 (For example, if an outlet pays to make one print-out of The Great Gatsby, it is only allowed to print it out once.)
 As such, an outlet may only sell this one print-out to one customer.

 - Customer's full name, every time: An outlet must provide the customer's full name (e.g. first and last name) each time it buys a licence.
-The customer's name will then appear on each page of their document, along with a unique tracking code.
+When printing on demand, the customer's name will then appear on each page of their document, along with a unique tracking code.
 An outlet may not re-print one customer's document for another customer.

 Compensation and currency